cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 As discussed in {{hpke-dem}}, HPKE encryption is unidirectional from sender to recipient.
-Applications that require bidirectional encryption can derive necessary keying material with the Secret Export interface {{hpke-export}}.
+Applications that require bidirectional encryption can derive necessary keying material with the secret export interface {{hpke-export}}.
 The type and length of such keying material depends on the application use case.